annotatedtmg/annotatedtmg/tmg/galesburg.md

     is a collection of the poems he wrote during his fourteen-month imprisonment.

-    Unfortunately, I was unable to find the translation that John used here.
+    Unfortunately, I was unable to find the edition that John used here.
-    However, I was able to find another, which reveals this to be the third stanza of a poem reprinted in full below, given the title (at least in the translation I found) *Hard is the Road of Life* (pp. 22 -- 23):
+    However, an astute reader found another which reveals this to be the third stanza of a poem reprinted in full below with the title  *Hard is the Road of Life* (p.
+135):

-    > I \\
-    > Having travelled o'er steep mount and deep vale, \\
+    > Having climbed over steep mountains and high peaks, \\
-    > How could I expect in the plain to meet even greater danger? \\
+    > How should I expect on the plains to meet greater danger? \\
-    > In the mountain I suffered no harm when meeting a tiger; \\
+    > In the mountains, I met the tiger and came out unscathed, \\
-    > In the plain I ran into men and was thrown in jail.
+    > On the plains, I encountered men, and was thrown into prison.
     >
-    > II \\
-    > I am a delegate of the Vietnamese people \\
+    > I was a representative of Viet-Nam \\
-    > On his way to China to meet an important official. \\
+    > On my way to China to meet an important personage. \\
-    > Why should a storm break out o'er a serene scenery \\
+    > On the quiet road a sudden storm broke loose, \\
-    > And I be flung into prison by way of hospitality?
+    > And I was thrust into jail as an honored guest.
     >
-    > III \\
-    > A loyal man, with my heart torn by no remorse, \\
+    > I am a straightfoward man, with no crime on my conscience, \\
-    > I'm suspected of being a Chinese traitor somehow. \\
+    > But I was accused of being a spy for China. \\
-    > It has ne'er been easy in life to steer one's course, \\
-    > But how difficult it all has become now!
+    > So life, you see, is never a very smooth business, \\
+    > And now the present bristles with difficulties.

     The poem is somewhat unusual in being so long; most poems in the book are four lines exactly, with some exceptions other than this.

-    Minh, Ho Chi (1972). *Prison Diary*, fifth edition.
-Dang The Binh, translator.
-Hanoi: Foreign Languages Publishing House, Tien Bo Press.
+    Minh, Ho Chi (1967). *Ho Chi Minh on Revolution: Selected Writings, 1920--66*.
+Bernard B. Fall, editor.
+New York: Signet.

+    Thank you to Steve Brinson for finding a copy of the same translation used here!

 [^smet]:
     De Smet and Van Diest was a Belgian gasoline company before being acquired